sherlock-project/sherlock/removed_sites.md

 ## NameMC

-As of 2021-06-27, NameMC uses chapta through CloudFlare which prevents us from checking if usernames exists on the site.
+As of 2021-06-27, NameMC uses captcha through CloudFlare which prevents us from checking if usernames exists on the site.

 ```json
   "NameMC (Minecraft.net skins)": {